Between the Lines Blog

 Are Hospital Clinics Tax Exempt in Arkansas?
 Court of Appeals Weighs in on the Bounds of the Public-Charity Tax Exemption

-Category: Appellate Law, Health Care, Litigation, Tax
+Category: Health Care, Litigation, Tax

 It is widely recognized that the public-charity tax exemption in the Arkansas Constitution covers charitable hospitals, provided they meet certain criteria established by Arkansas Supreme Court case law.
 But what about a free standing clinic owned and operated by a charitable hospital?
 And does…